Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Introduction

 \section{Introduction}

-Image-to-point cloud registration refers to the problem of estimating the camera pose (i.e., rotation and translation) of a query image with respect to the coordinate frame of a reference 3D map.
-It has wide applications in various computer vision tasks, including image-based localization \cite{chen2022sparse, lee20232} in visual Simultaneous Localization and Mapping (vSLAM) \cite{SLAMI, mur2015orb}, visual pose estimation in Structure-from-Motion (SfM) \cite{ullman1979interpretation, cui2022vidsfm}, and camera extrinsic calibration for multi-sensor system with camera and LiDAR \cite{tsaregorodtsev2022extrinsic, liao2023se}.
-However, RGB images capture visual attributes like texture, color and luminosity through regular 2D grid structures, while unordered and irregular point clouds solely provide rich 3D geometric information.
-Such modality gaps pose a significant challenge for image-to-point cloud registration.
+\IEEEPARstart{I}{mage}-to-point cloud registration refers to the problem of estimating the camera pose (i.e., rotation and translation) of a query image with respect to the coordinate frame of a reference 3D point cloud.
+It has wide applications in various computer vision tasks, including but not limited to camera relocalization in visual Simultaneous Localization and Mapping (vSLAM) \cite{SLAMI, mur2015orb}, 3D reconstruction \cite{9950286, kerbl20233d}, and automatic camera extrinsic calibration for multi-sensor system with camera and LiDAR \cite{tsaregorodtsev2022extrinsic, liao2023se}.
+Generally, RGB images capture visual attributes like texture, color and luminosity through regular 2D grid data structures, while unordered and irregular point clouds solely provide rich 3D geometric information.
+Such modality gaps pose a significant challenge.